 Sam has previously completed research in student mentorship and peer mentorship, and he is currently looking into the perception of gender in nursing, practice education and student mental health and wellbeing.

 Working for Edge Hill University as a lecturer in Nurse education he is teaching on pre-registration nursing having previously supported the non-medical prescribing and nursing associate provisions.
 Sam is the Practice Lead for the 2018 BSc Nursing programme.

 Sam is also piloting a project for the School of Nursing & Midwifery looking at inclusion and supporting students during their learning.

 Practice Education (Formative Learning, Academic Assessor Role)

 Preparation for practice (BSc Nursing & Nursing Associates)

 Nursing Associates (teaching a range of subjects covering both physical & mental health)

 Pre-Registration Nursing (teaching a range of topics including anatomy and physiology, mental health, mental health assessment and pharmacology)

-Currently acting as an educational partner for a local trust supporting quality and the development of learning environments.
+Sam is currently acting as an educational partner for a local trust supporting quality and the development of learning environments.
+Sam holds an honorary contract with a local NHS Trust to support the student experience and the quality of the learning environments.
 He has also previously worked as a practice education lecturer supporting students and practice areas.
 In addition he is a member of the North West Prescribing Education Group and the InPlace, PARE and PAD groups for the North West.

 Nursing (Mental Health), BA, Liverpool John Moores University